Gabrielle-Nobles/Moffitt_Internship_2023/README.md

 - **H5 Seurat-compliant file**
 -- Load in the processed and analyzed data in the H5 Seurat file format.
 This file contains the expression values, dimensionality reduction results, clustering information, and metadata.
 It serves as a comprehensive representation of the analyzed single-cell RNAseq data.

+### Steps
+1. Read in scRNA-seq data for each sample:
+- Create file paths fro the matrix, barcodes and features files for each sample
+- Use the 'ReadMTX' function to the load the sparse data into the 'counts" object
+- Create a Seurat object using the 'CreateSeuratObject' function
+2. Preform data normalization:
+- Nomralize the data using the 'NormalizeData' function specifying the normalizatiion method (ex.
+"LogNormalize") and scale factor.
+3. Perform cell cycle scoring:
+- Use the 'CellCycleScoring' function to calculate cell cycle socres based on cell cycle gene lists (ex.
+G2M and S phase gene lists)
+4. Find highly variable features:
+- Use the 'FindVariableFeatures'  function to identify highly variable features in the data, specifying the selection method (e.g., "vst") and number of features to select
+5. Scale the data:
+- 'ScaleData' function to scale the data
+6. Perform dimensional reduction and clustering:
+- Use the 'RunPCA' function to perform PCA on the scaled data and set the number of principal components (npcs)
+7. Perform doblet detection
+- Use the 'doubletFinder_v3' function to calulate the expected number of doubletes based on the percentage of cells
+8. Read in the metadata for each sample:
+- Create a file path for the metadata file
+- Use the 'read.table' function to read the metadata into a dataframe.
+9. Add columns to the Seurat object consisting of:
+- Manually curated annotations, Patient ID , Sample type, Organ, Organism, Age, Gender, IDH status, Extracted molecule, Extraction protocol, Library strategy, Library source, Library selection, Instrument model and Platform ID.
+10. Combine the 3 Seurat objects together:
+- Create a list of the Seurat objects
+- Select integration features across all Seurat Objects based on the variable features found in step 4
+- Combine the data using the 'FindIntegrationAnchors' and "IntegrateData" functions, specifying the integration features and dimensions
+- Store the integrated data in 'combined.integrated'
+11. Preform quality control on the combined data
+- Inside the function, define patterns for mitochondrial and ribosomal protein genes based on the species.
+- Calculate QC metrics such as total features, expressed features, and mitochondrial gene percentage.
+- Filter out low-quality cells based on the defined criteria.
+12. Scale the combined data to perform PCA
+13. Generate UMAP and TSNE coordinates using 'RunUMAP' and 'RunTSNE', embed them into the metadata
+14. Find the nearest neighbors and cluster the combined data
+15. Perform cell type annotation:
+- Use SingleR to annotate cell types beased on gene expression profiles
+- The reference database used are:
+-- Human Primary Cell Atlas Data, Database Immune Cell Expression Data, Blueprint Encode Data, Monaco Immune Data, Novershtern Hematopietic Data
+16. Save the combined data as a h5 compliant seurat object using 'SaveH5Seurat'
+17. Set the identify to the manually curated annotations then subset each cell type

+Note: The protocol assumes that the necessart input files(matrix, barcoed features and metadata) are acailable in the specificed filed paths.

 ### Output File
 - Scaled count matrix
 - Raw count matrix